EnglishEnglish

 • and a VFD alarm history showed unexplained events.

-That pushed me into surge protection and insulation coordination, which I had previously treated as “industrial-only topics.”
+That pushed the project into surge protection and insulation coordination, previously filed away as “industrial-only topics.”

 They are not.